Take full control of how your checkout appears on your website with ThriveCart’s advanced pop-up checkout setup options.

 Things to bear in mind

-When adding shortcodes you typically have to enter a URL where the button links to, as we’re not leaving the page we want to use a bit of code that gives the impression the code is a link but also something that doesn’t jump to the top of the page like using an anchor # symbol would do.
+When adding shortcodes you typically have to enter a URL where the button links to, as we’re not leaving the page, we want to use a bit of code that gives the impression the code is a link but also something that doesn’t jump to the top of the page like using an anchor # symbol would do.
 By using javascript:; as the link address the browser will treat the object as a proper link and give it all the right styling.

-You also need to add the ‘data-thrivecart-account=”subdomain”‘ parameter (replacing ‘subdomain’ with your own account’s subdomain), and then the ‘data-thrivecart-product=”1″‘ parameter (replacing ‘1’ with your product’s ID, which can be found in the URL when you click on the product’s edit, stats or embed link.
+- A: You need to add the ‘data-thrivecart-account=”subdomain”‘ parameter (replacing ‘subdomain’ with your own account’s subdomain – this subdomain can be seen in the URL when viewing your dashboard.
+For example, https://thrivecart.com/subdomain/#/products).